Late June and July is the time to start thinking about planting your fall garden.

-The year round gardener never rests!
+The year-round gardener never rests!
 That’s right.
-Despite the fact that it is barley the middle of June if you live in USDA Zones 4, 5, 6 and even 7 it’s time to start thinking about your fall garden!
+Despite the fact that it is barely the middle of summer if you live in USDA Zones 4, 5, 6 and even 7 it’s time to start thinking about your fall garden!
 Yep, if you want a successful fall garden and you grow your own starts now is the time to get started!

 So you can apply the same formula to any cool season veggie.
 This week I will be starting mainly Cole crops; broccoli, kale, cauliflower, Kohlrabi, cabbage, Brussels sprouts & maybe even a few Pac Choy.
 These plants will be ready to go out August 1st, they will struggle a bit in the hot August weather but will be well established by the time September rolls around and the cooler weather arrives.